smpetersgithub/AdvancedSQLPuzzles/Database Articles/Truth Tables/readme.md

 | 0 | 1 | 0     | 1     |
 | 0 | 0 | 0     | 0     |

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This exploration ventures into the intriguing crossroads of propositional logic and SQL, uncovering their interconnectedness.
-It focuses on demonstrating the capability of SQL in constructing comprehensive truth tables, a fundamental aspect of logical reasoning.
+This exploration explores the intriguing crossroads of propositional logic and SQL, uncovering their interconnectedness.
+It focuses on demonstrating SQL's ability to construct comprehensive truth tables, a fundamental aspect of logical reasoning.
 This article not only reveals the practical application of SQL in logical operations but also deepens the understanding of how these two domains complement each other.

 ----------